edgio-docs/edgio-docs/src/guides/performance/rules/features.md

     </Callout>

--   **Exclude All:** Indicates that all query string parameters will be excluded from the cache-key.
+-   **Exclude All:** Indicates that all query string parameters will be excluded from the cache key.

--   **Include:** Contains the set of parameter(s) that may be included in the cache-key.
-A unique cache-key will be generated for each request that contains a unique value for a query string parameter defined in this feature.
+-   **Include:** Contains the set of parameter(s) that may be included in the cache key.
+A unique cache key will be generated for each request that contains a unique value for a query string parameter defined in this feature.

--   **Include All Except:** Contains the set of parameter(s) will be excluded from the cache-key.
-All other query string parameters will be included in the cache-key.
+-   **Include All Except:** Contains the set of parameter(s) will be excluded from the cache key.
+All other query string parameters will be included in the cache key.

 <edgejs>
 Include or exclude all query string parameters through the `include_all` property or `exclude_all` property.
 Alternatively, include or exclude specific query string parameters through the `include` property, `exclude` property, or both.

--   **include_all (*Boolean*):** Indicates that a unique cache-key will be created for each request to an asset that includes a unique query string.
+-   **include_all (*Boolean*):** Indicates that a unique cache key will be created for each request to an asset that includes a unique query string.

     <Callout type="info">